denx20/Hoo-Ray/README.md

 ##### dependency-graph

-Generates a dependency graph from input file. e.g. `cabal run dependency-graph Tests/pure1.hs`
+Generates a dependency graph (in text) from input file. e.g. `cabal run dependency-graph Tests/pure1.hs`

+We also have a Python script using [NetworkX](https://networkx.org) and [PyGraphviz](https://pygraphviz.github.io) to visualize the graph.
+To run it, first install these two packages in your Python environment.
+Then redirect the output of the above command via e.g. `cabal run dependency-graph Tests/pure1.hs > Vis/graph.out`.
+Finally, modify the corresponding variables in `Vis/fetch_graph.py` and run `python Vis/fetch_graph.py`.

 ##### distributed-compute